shin-materials/VASP-Structural_Descriptors/README.md

      - Ex) [Fe5-O1]/[Fe5-O2]: ratio of bond length between Fe5-O1 and Fe5-O2
      - Ex) [1]/[2]: ratio between 1th column value and 2nd column value
             (Note that 0th column is for filename).
+     - Note: When you use this function on Bash environment, you might need to envelop the entry with single quotation marks (') to avoid syntax error coming from parenthesis.